Market Segmentation 101: The Basics

 It’s generally easier to classify segments based on demographic and behavioral information than psychographic information.
 That’s because people find it much easier to answer simple questions about their identities, work or education experiences, or spending behaviors than about their honest opinions and attitudes.

-However, attitudinal and psychographic information can often provide you with the most value in segmentation.
-Your consumers’ motivations and drivers can be a strong indicator of their profiles, so attitudinal and psychographic questions need to be carefully formulated to avoid bias or inaccuracy.
+However, psychographic and attitudinal information can often provide you with the most value in segmentation.
+Your consumers’ motivations and drivers can be a strong indicator of their profiles, so psychographic and attitudinal questions need to be carefully formulated to avoid bias or inaccuracy.

 Segmentation is an essential part of market research for companies to better understand what drives their product category drivers and be successful.
 Market segmentation can be a helpful decision-making tool across many teams, including insights, R&D, product, and marketing.
 Conducting and applying it wisely and in a timely manner can increase revenue and efficiency by helping teams create ideas, products, and messages that are more relevant to their customers.

-When and How Often Should Market Segmentation Be Done?
+When and How Often Should Segmentation Be Done?

 Traditionally, many companies only perform market segmentation once every three to four years because doing so is often time-consuming, expensive, and difficult to get right.
 Given how fast retail, media, and general behavioral patterns develop in the modern world, this means that segmentations can quickly become outdated.

-We’ve also seen dramatic consumer changes recently with technological advancements, geographical movements, and more all happening at record speed, leading to shifts in attitudes, consumer behaviors, and preferences.
-And determinants from our technology to our political landscape are leading to drastic shifts in how we interact, consume media and shop, with seemingly new channels, outlets and interest groups spurring up every few months.
+We’ve also seen dramatic consumer changes over the past two years, including geographical movements, changes in technology, and shifts in attitudes, consumer behaviors, and preferences.
+Determinants from our technology to our political landscape are leading to drastic shifts in how we interact, consume media, and shop, with seemingly new channels, outlets, and interest groups spurring up every few months.

 These changes affect how you segment your target market into meaningful groups.
-The way your market was segmented just a year ago may not be relevant today.
+The way your market was segmented two years ago may not be relevant today.

 Identify what you’re hoping to learn and from which segment.